What to consider when creating an OER

 Please familiarise yourself with the University’s OER Policy for further advice and guidance.

-- Where students are producing OERs as part of their programme of study or within a staff-directed project, these guidelines should be followed and OERs should be checked by a member of staff before publication.
+- Where students are creating OERs as part of their programme of study or within a staff-directed project, these guidelines should be followed and OERs should be checked by a member of staff before publication.

 University of Edinburgh OER Policy